-Important note: If you drop a course (with or without a refund) and end up with fewer than 12 credits for the semester, you lose your full-time student status.
-You also lose the right to work and could become ineligible for certain scholarships.
+Important note!
+If you drop a course (with or without a refund) and end up with fewer than 12 credits for the semester, you lose your full-time student status.
+You could face various consequences, including loss of your right to work or of your eligibility for certain scholarships.